Online Joint Topology Identification and Signal Estimation from Streams with Missing Data: Deriving an approximate loss function

-and the analytical minimization in \eqref{eq:randomloss} is shown in Sec. \ref{ss:analytical_reconstruct}.
+The main difficulty at this point is that the loss function in \eqref{eq:randomloss} is defined as the output of a minimization operator, and in order to apply IP-OGD, one needs its gradient in closed form.
+Fortunately, it is possible to derive the analytical minimization of \eqref{eq:randomloss}, which is shown in Sec. \ref{ss:analytical_reconstruct}.
 Once a closed form is available for $\rLoss_t$, \mbox{IP-OGD} can be applied.
 The inexactness comes from the previously estimated (reconstructed) $\{ \hbm y[\tau]\}_{\tau = t-P}^{t-1}$.
 Recall that we model such estimates as random variables from the point of view of the agent that estimates $ \{\bm A_p^{(t)} \}_{p=1}^{P}$ at time $t$.
-That is what makes $\rLoss_t$ a random function, more specifically an inexact version of the ``true" loss function which would be given by
+That is what makes $\rLoss_t$ a random function, more specifically an inexact version of the ``true" loss function, which would be given by but is unavailable because the true signal values $\{ \bm y[\tau]\}_{\tau = t-P}^{t-1}$ would be needed to evaluate it. \\ Note that the loss function in \eqref{eq:randomloss} is separable across nodes: where To arrive at the loss function, the minimizer (signal reconstruction) will be derived; then, a closed-form expression for $\rLoss_t^{(n)}$ will be obtained.